Updated: Nov 13, 2021

 Although it may be beneficial for some (such as those who have undergone chemotherapy- see study), to rid their body of damaged white blood cells (6).
 For the majority of the population I'd instead recommend listening to your body, rather than doing a 3 day fast.

 If you are not hungry, don't force yourself to eat.
-But if you have an appetite, choose antimicrobial and immune boosting foods such as garlic, ginger, bone broth, mushrooms and brightly coloured vegetables.
+But if you have an appetite, choose antimicrobial and immune supporting foods such as garlic, ginger, bone broth, mushrooms and brightly coloured vegetables.

-3. Use immune boosting herbs or essential oils, vitamin C and zinc
+3. Use immune supporting herbs or essential oils, vitamin C and zinc

 Immune boosting herbs and essential oils